symphonyai-accelerate/grapher/README.md

-Ayasdi.Grapher
+Grapher
 ==============

-Create network graphs using WebGL (with canvas backup) that integrates well with d3.
+Draw network graphs using WebGL and Canvas backup.

 Download
 --------